platformsh/platformsh-docs/docs/src/define-routes/https.md

     to: "https://{default}/"
 ```

 All traffic to your domain is sent to your app.
 The `www` subdomain redirects to the default domain.
-This also includes redirecting requests from http to https.
+This also includes redirecting requests from HTTP to HTTPS.
 It affects your [default domain](../define-routes/_index.md#default).

 [See more example on routes configuration](../define-routes/_index.md).